magwenelab/WeavePop/README.md

   * `logs/` has the log files of all runs.

 ### Starting files:
-  * `files/sample_metadata.csv` with columns: strain, sample (the names in the fastq file names), group (lineage or group to associate to a reference genome), more-optional-metadata-fields
+  * `files/sample_metadata.csv` with columns (using these names): strain, sample (the names in the fastq file names), group (lineage or group to associate to a reference genome), more-optional-metadata-fields
-  * `files/lineage_references.csv` with columns: group, file (file name of reference genome assembly), strain, more-optional-metadata-fields (like genbank accession and bioproject)
+  * `files/lineage_references.csv` with columns (using these names): group, file (file name of reference genome assembly), strain, more-optional-metadata-fields (like genbank accession and bioproject)
   * Lists of genes of loci of interest:
     * `files/locusA.txt` (with IDs of genes in main reference GFF)
-  * `files/chromosome_names.csv` with columns: group, chromosome ID (the sequence ID in the Fasta and GFF of the references), chromosome name (typically a number).
-Without column names.
+  * `files/chromosome_names.csv` with columns (without column names): group, chromosome ID (the sequence ID in the Fasta and GFF of the references), chromosome name (typically a number).
 If your genomes are Complete Genomes from NCBI use `bash get-chromosome_names.sh` to get this file.
   * `references/` directory with:
     * Fasta files to use as reference genomes.
     * Optional: Fasta and GFF files of main reference (one with available annotation with the desired gene IDs).
 Main reference can be the same as one of the reference genomes or a different genome.
     * If main reference is not provided GFF files of reference genomes are needed.
-      * If your genomes have a mitochondrial chromosome you can run `bash get-removed-chrom.sh path-to-fasta path-to-gff seq_id` to remove it, in an environment with Seqkit available.
+      * If your genomes have a mitochondrial chromosome you can run `bash get-removed-chrom.sh path-to-fasta path-to-gff seq_id` to remove it, in an environment with Seqkit available (crypto_div).

 ### Scripts to be run in this order: